Iamsdt/SoilScience/README.md

 It a dictionary all that contain soil related word.
 But it is not a complete app.
 It contains only 140 word.
 But It is a good example project for beginners.

 This is a full project as I told earlier.
-It's only likings is it's database is not complete.
+It's only lacking is it's database is not complete.
 So it not for the user, it for the beginner level developer.

-###The components of this project
+### The components of this project

 #### Material Design
     1. RecyclerView